brushedtype/doppler-xattr-util/README.md

 # test for whether the file is marked as changed or not
 doppler-xattr-util is-changed <path to file>

+# send a test apple event to an application
+doppler-xattr-util send-event <path to application>
 ```

 Building the CLI: